Before we dive into some natural Bulging disc exercises you can do for treatment, let’s explain exactly what a disc bulge is and the main causes.

 What Causes a Bulging Disc?

-● Repetitive bending, lifting, and twisting (Esp in poor form).
+- Repetitive bending, lifting, and twisting (Especially if performed with poor form).

-● Heavy lifting with poor form due to stress on front of spinal column causing disc to bulge out back.
+- Heavy lifting with poor form due to stress on the front of the spinal column causing the disc to bulge out back.

 How is a bulging disc different from herniated disc? and which is worse?